104.2. Explore the butler repository#

 Collections are groups of self-consistent datasets, e.g., the outputs of a processing run that uses a single set of calibrations.

-Store a list of all collection names in all_collections
+Store a list of all collection names in all_collections.

 all_collections = butler.collections.query("*")